Chris Candido Memorial Tag Team Tournament: Background

 Chris Candido was an American professional wrestler who wrestled for TNA starting in 2005.
 At TNA's Lockdown PPV event on April 24, 2005, Candido teamed with Lance Hoyt to face Apolo and Sonny Siaki in a Six Sides of Steel Cage match.
-During the encounter, Candido suffered an injury which was later diagnosed as a dislocated ankle, broken tibia, and a broken fibula which required surgery.
-Candido had an operation on April 25 to have a plate, screws, and pins placed in his ankle to fix the problem with him being sidelined from competing for two to three months in order to heal.
+During the encounter, Candido suffered an injury, which was later diagnosed as a dislocated ankle, broken tibia, and a broken fibula, which required surgery.
+Candido had an operation on April 25 to have a plate, screws, and pins placed in his ankle to fix the problem, with him being sidelined from competing for two to three months heal.
 However, Candido hoped to be fully recovered in six to eight weeks.
 On April 28, Candido was rushed to the hospital after he collapsed, where he died a short time later.
-The cause of death was released by Candido's brother Johnny Candido as a blood clot due to the surgery a few days prior.
+The cause of death was released by Candido's brother Johnny Candido, as a blood clot due to the surgery a few days prior.

 TNA released a public statement on April 29, regarding the subject.
-TNA paid tribute to Candido on the April 29 episode of TNA's television program TNA Impact! as well as at TNA's Hard Justice PPV event on May 15.
-The April 29 episode of Impact! opened and ended with a memorial to Candido.
+TNA paid tribute to Candido on the April 29 episode of TNA's television program TNA Impact! and at TNA's Hard Justice PPV event on May 15.
+The April 29, episode of Impact!
+Opened and ended with a memorial to Candido.
 At Hard Justice, a ten-bell salute was held while a photo of Candido, a pair of boots, and one-half of the NWA World Tag Team Championship positioned on a steel chair sat in the center of the ring.
-A portion of the Lockdown DVD sale profits were donated by TNA to the Chris Candido Memorial Fund.
-TNA originally planned to remove Candido's match from the DVD, but were given the blessing of his family to include it on the publication.
+TNA donated some Lockdown DVD sale profits to the Chris Candido Memorial Fund.
+TNA originally planned to remove Candido's match from the DVD but was given his family's blessing to include it in the publication.
 A tribute to Candido was included on the DVD by TNA.